carlos22ivan/macos-spanish-latin-american-dvorak/README.md

 macOS by default don't have a dvorak keyboard layout for the latin american spanish users, then I create with Ukelele a spanish latin american dvorak layout, with support for latin dead keys.
-I hope this can help the community
+I hope this can help the community.

 - Spanish latin american dvorak layout.
 - Support latin dead keys.